SnepCnep/FiveM-AntiCheat/readme.md

 ## Questions

 ### Free AntiCheat?
--Yes, it's free.
+- Yes, it's free.
 But how more likes on the repository, how more features will be added.

 ### Cloud Panel?
 - No, because it's a free project.
 So i will not be add in the AntiCheat.